shkim04/shkim04.github.io/blog/3/restapi-with-express-mongodb-typescript.en.md

 ---
 title: REST API with Express, MongoDB and Typescript
 date: "2022-12-01T00:00:00.000Z"
-description: "Create a simple REST API - From setting up MongoDB for an application to a simple CRUD operation with Node.js express and Typescript."
+description: "Create a simple REST API - From setting up MongoDB for an application to a simple CRUD operation with Node.js express and Typescript"
-tag: "NodeJS"
+tag:
+  - NodeJS
 ---

 I usually think of REST API as a menu book of a restaurant.
 When customers look at the menu book, they are able to know what foods the restaurant serves.
 Similarly, when developers look at a REST API document, they are able to know what kind of features the company, which provides the REST API, serves.
 In an API document, you can see a list of URLs and descriptions of each URL.
 If you make a request to one of those URLs, you will get a response from it.
 Then, you can modify the response as you want for your application.